White Sands pupfish: Conservation efforts

-Only two Native populations of White Sands pupfish were known before 1967, Malpais Springs and Salt Creek.
-In 1967 a population of pupfish where introduced to Mound Springs and in 1970 a group of 30 white sands pupfish from the Salt Creek population was introduced into Lost River through conservation efforts.
-Populations of White Sands pupfish are still threatened by introduction of exotic species such as Virile Crayfish and Western mosquitofish pose a threat to populations of the white sands pupfish.
+Only two native populations of White Sands pupfish were known before 1967: Malpais Springs and Salt Creek.
+In 1967, a population of pupfish was introduced to Mound Springs, and in 1970, a group of 30 White Sands pupfish from the Salt Creek population was introduced into Lost River through conservation efforts.
+Populations of White Sands pupfish are still threatened by introduction of exotic species such as Virile Crayfish and Western mosquitofish.
 White Sands pupfish are also vulnerable to parasites such as trematodes.